nodejs/node/doc/api/net.md

 * `address` {string|net.SocketAddress} An IPv4 or IPv6 address.
 * `type` {string} Either `'ipv4'` or `'ipv6'`. **Default:** `'ipv4'`.
+* Returns: {boolean}

-Removes a rule to block the given IP address.
+Returns `true` if a rule to block the given IP address was removed.

 ### `blockList.addRange(start, end[, type])`
 <!-- YAML